amadotejada/GAMpass/README.md

 ##### Written by [Amado Tejada](https://www.linkedin.com/in/amadotejada/)

 ##
 Many Google Workspace admins use [GAM](https://github.com/GAM-team/GAM) or [GAMADV-XTD3](https://github.com/taers232c/GAMADV-XTD3) to manage their instance.
-Currently the secrets needed for these tools are stored on disk in plaintext.
+Currently, the secrets needed for these tools are stored on disk in plaintext.

 *GAMpass* is a simple tool to encrypt & decrypt GAM secrets at runtime using your biometrics with [unopass](https://github.com/amadotejada/unopass)

 ## Requirements
+-  python 3.6+
 - `pip install -r requirements.txt`
 - [unopass](https://github.com/amadotejada/unopass) configured
 - GAM/GAMADV-XTD3 configured